CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/README.md

     <span class="img_caption" style="display: block; text-align: center;"></span>
 </span>

+## News
+01/07/2022: MetaAudio accepted to ICANN22.
+To be presented in early September 2022.

 ## Citation & Blog Breakdown
 A new comprehensive and diverse few-shot acoustic classification benchmark.
 If you use any code or results from results from this work, please cite the following:
 [arXiv Link](https://arxiv.org/pdf/2204.02121v2.pdf)